Contact us today for Membership Information!

 The banquet meal is the centerpiece of the night, so it is essential that you plan your menu well.
 However, before you can dive into the exciting process of menu planning, you first have to choose the type of dining experience you want.
 Here are a few popular options for food service at banquets:

-• Served meal: A multi-course served meal is a classic option for elegant banquet dining that will never fail to impress.
+• Served meal: A multi-course served meal is a classic option for elegant formal banquet dining that will never fail to impress.
 Choosing a served meal also does not need to break your budget — event venues often offer several tiers of dinner packages to choose from.

 • Buffet-style meal: Buffets are often a more affordable option that allows your guests to eat as much as they like throughout the evening.
 However, buffets tend to have a more casual feel that may not be appropriate for very formal events.